Look Before You Leap: An Exploratory Study of Uncertainty Measurement for Large Language Models: Introduction

 The contributions of this paper are summarized as follows:

 \begin{itemize}[leftmargin=*]

-\item We collected and implemented \emph{twelve} different uncertainty estimation methods that are successfully adapted to enable the analysis of LLM, which are also applicable to \responseline{both open-source and closed-source LLM models across different downstream tasks.}
+\item We collected and implemented \emph{twelve} different uncertainty estimation methods that are successfully adapted to enable the analysis of LLM, which are also applicable to {both open-source and closed-source LLM models across different downstream tasks in the grey-box setting.}

 \item We conducted a large-scale evaluation with nine LLMs on \emph{six} tasks from \emph{four} different domains.